-Tenants must look after lawns and gardens included in the lease agreement.
+Tenants must look after their dwelling’s lawns and gardens as part of the lease agreement.
 This includes:

-- clearing leaves from gutters under 3 metres high in single storey dwelling.
+- clearing leaves from gutters under 3 metres high in single storey dwellings

 The following conditions apply to planting trees and shrubs.

 - Do not plant any tree or shrub where the mature height is unknown or will be more than 3 metres in height

 - Do not plant any tree or climber with invasive roots or stems, is a noxious weed or has toxic leaves or sap.
 Refer to list of prohibited trees and climbers.